GLASS-only bin (purple lid)

 Exchange your bin for a larger GLASS-only bin (once-off fee)

-• Remove lids from ALL bottles and jars and put them in bins as follows:
+Remove lids and put them in these bins:

-- Wine and spirit bottle screw tops - Put them in the recycling bin.
-Specialist sorting equipment at the recycling facility creates a magnetic field for aluminium so the screw tops are picked up off the sorting line.
+Specialist sorting equipment at the recycling facility creates a magnetic field for aluminium so the screw tops are picked up from the sorting line.